 The federal False Claims Act and its state law equivalents permit private citizens to bring lawsuits on behalf of the federal and state governments against persons who present false or fraudulent claims for payment under government contracts or programs, including the Medicaid program.
 Whistleblowers, such as Ms. Kieff and Dr. LaCorte, are entitled to receive a portion of the proceeds of any settlement or judgment awarded against a defendant.

-In addition to the U.S. Government and the District of Columbia, the 37 states involved in the case are Massachusetts, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.
+In addition to the U.S. government and the District of Columbia, the 37 states involved in the case were Massachusetts, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.

-Jeanne Markey and Gary Azorsky, co-chairs of Cohen Milstein Whistleblower/False Claims Act practice group serve as co-lead counsel representing Lauren Kief.
-Kieff also is represented by Casey Preston of Cohen Milstein, and Jonathan Shapiro of Shapiro Weissberg & Garin LLP, and formerly, David M. Rapaport, now deceased.
-Dr. LaCorte is represented by Sherif Sakla, M.D., and Stephanie Ruether of The Sakla Law Firm.
+Jeanne Markey and Gary Azorsky of Cohen Milstein served as co-lead counsel representing Lauren Kieff.
+Kieff also was represented by Casey Preston of Cohen Milstein, Jonathan Shapiro of Shapiro Weissberg & Garin LLP, and formerly, David M. Rapaport, now deceased.
+Dr. LaCorte was represented by Sherif Sakla, M.D., and Stephanie Ruether of The Sakla Law Firm.